Rashmeet Kaur

-Rashmeet Kaur (born 8 March 1994) is an Indian singer, composer, and songwriter known for her songs Nadiyon Paar (Roohi), Jadi Buti, and Ishq Nachaawe.
+Rashmeet Kaur (born 8 March 1994) is an Indian singer, composer, and songwriter known for her songs "Nadiyon Paar" from the film Roohi, "Jadi Buti", and "Ishq Nachaawe" from the film Kho Gaye Hum Kahan.

 Early life

 Rashmeet Kaur was born in Punjab, India, in 1994 and raised in New Delhi.
 At the age of six, she began learning and performing Gurmat Sangeet (Sikh devotional music) from her mother.
 She received her Indian classical music training at Gandharva Mahavidyalaya in Delhi and learned Gurmat Sangeet from her teacher Jasvinder Kaur.
 During her college days, she formed a band and started performing in the city and got exposed to the live music industry.

 Career

+2011-2015: Career beginnings

 Rashmeet began her career in 2011 by co-singing and touring with Bollywood singers.
-Her song Jee Karda received a nomination for a Filmfare Award.

-Reality TV shows

 In 2012, she appeared as one of the contestants on the singing reality show Sa Re Ga Ma Pa.
-In 2013, she participated in the Punjabi singing competition series Voice of Punjab Season 4.
+In 2013, she participated in the fourth season of the Punjabi singing competition series Voice of Punjab.
 She was one of the top 10 contestants on the show.
 She rose to fame for appearing as a contestant in Asia's Singing Superstar (2015).